Tips for Managing Fall Allergies

-Most people think seasonal allergies are only a problem in the spring.
+Most people think seasonal allergies, also known as allergic rhinitis, are only a problem in the spring.
 Did you know that seasonal allergies can also affect you in the fall?
 All the common allergy symptoms, such as a runny nose and watery eyes, can hit you in the fall as well as in the spring.
 As we head into the fall allergy season, here are some tips for managing fall allergies.

 The Symptoms of Fall Allergies

-Just like the symptoms of spring allergies, fall allergies can be different for everyone.
+Just like the symptoms of spring allergies, fall allergies can cause symptoms such as runny noses, sneezing, and itchy eyes.
 The symptoms will also change depending on what part of your body has been exposed to the allergen.
 Some of the symptoms of fall allergies include:

 • A runny nose